gaelmotte/salesforce-sentry/README.md

 open each sfdx project in a separate vscode instance create a scratch org for each

+### leads on how to make it more dev freadly

+- move to lerna to manage dev setup ?

 ## Design

 To make sure we are able to process events even if transaction is rolled back, `Sentry.captureException()` does the following :